Parallel Unlearning in Inherited Model Networks: Preliminaries

-To simplify computation, in practice, the diagonal of the FIM can approximate the second derivative of the loss function~\cite{steven1993fundamentals,aich2021elastic}.
+To simplify computation, in practice, the diagonal of FIM can approximate the second derivative of the loss function~\cite{steven1993fundamentals}.
 An equivalent form of $I\left( \theta \right) $ is given by

+The FIM holds significant importance in the theory of machine unlearning.
+The natural gradient regards the FIM as a Riemannian metric tensor of the parameter space, used to define the optimal direction of parameter perturbation~\cite{amari1998natural}.
+Furthermore, the FIM is the expected form of the Hessian, aligning with the concept of influence functions for analyzing the impact of individual samples~\cite{koh2017understanding}.
+From an information-theoretic perspective, a larger FIM value indicates that the corresponding parameter carries more discriminative information about the training data and is therefore more critical to the model’s behavior.

-In this paper, the FIM is employed to quantify the importance of data to the model parameters.
-By comparing the FIMs of the training dataset and the to-be-unlearned dataset, we can identify the critical parameters related to the knowledge that needs to be unlearned.
+An intuitive baseline is to simply remove the columns in the last FC layer weights corresponding to the classes to be unlearned.
+However, this approach has significant limitations: (i) it is only applicable to class-level unlearning and cannot be extended to sample-level unlearning tasks; (ii) simple eliminating weight columns disrupts the decision boundaries of the retained data, leading to substantial accuracy degradation~\cite{lee2023undo}; and (iii) in IMNs, this method only affects the current node and fails to ensure consistent propagation of unlearning information across all inherited models.
+To address these issues, this paper employs the FIM to quantify the importance of model parameters to the training data.
+By comparing the FIMs of the training dataset and the unlearning dataset, we can identify the critical parameters related to the knowledge to be unlearned.